sjmarshy/befalls/docs/symptom-tracking--that-which-befalls.md

 I see the following, in the order given

 * [x] basic server to start the electron app (immediately at first)
-* [ ] basic way of adding entries to a flat file
+* [x] basic way of adding entries to a flat file
+* [x] read up on redux in this context and see how best to stick it in the back end
-* [ ] redux reducer w/ an action for doing the above
+* [x] redux reducer w/ an action for doing the above
+* [ ] express server, for serving application static & dynamic resources
+* [ ] serve main application page from server, not filesystem.
 * [ ] socket endpoint for accepting args and triggering above action
 * [ ] design general layout for frontend (this can be improved later).
 * [ ] design + build electron form for publishing to this endpoint